davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v002 assesses all hands assuming re-draws can replace the cards thrown away
 * AdditionalCoding_v002 assesses the 1-card redraws assuming no replacement
 * AdditionalCoding_v002 assesses the 2-card redraws assuming no replacement
+* AdditionalCoding_v002 assesses the combined impact of 1-card draws and 2-card redraws both assuming no replacement